lwjsoar/Shortest-path-through-urban-green-spaces-software/README.md

 osmnx
 geopandas
 matplotlib
+shapely

 Run the urban_green_spaces_route_planner.py script using your preferred Python interpreter.

-Specify the Location:
+# Specify the Location:

 In the script, specify the location for which you want to plan the route by setting the place_name variable to the desired city or area, e.g., 'Vancouver,Canada'.

-Run the Script:
+# Run the Script:

 Execute the script, and it will generate a map showing various route options.
 The script will identify urban green spaces, compute route lengths, and provide time comparisons between direct routes and routes through green spaces.

-Script Description
+# Script Description
 The script performs the following steps:

 Extracts the OSM street network using the osmnx library for the specified location.